GLOBAL MARKETS-Inflation fears stalk stocks

 The U.S. Federal Reserve expects higher inflation though officials have pointed to transient factors and base effects for the temporary rise.

-The dollar index =USD, which measures the greenback against six major currencies, was broadly flat at 90.211.
+The dollar index =USD, which measures the greenback against six major currencies, was at 90.291.
 USD/

 The currencies of major natural resource suppliers such as Canada have been buoyant amid rising commodity prices.